jclo/kasar/_site-theme-doceo/webpages/fr/index.md

 ---
 name: 'home'
-title: 'Kasardoceo | We are expert in ...'
+title: 'Kasar start | We are expert in ...'
 description: 'this page ...'
 ---